yandech1/CS7641_project/README.md

 </figure>

 ##### 5.4.3 ResNet with default config but with different padding type
 We also tested the effects of padding on the generated images.
 This spatial padding is added to the beginning of the network.
 The results for reflect, zero, and symmetric padding is shown in Figure 8.
 Qualitatively, zero, and reflect paddings have visually similar images.
 The only difference is that images generated using zero paddings are quite sharp compared to the one generated using reflect padding.
 On the other hand, the symmetric padding generates the sharpest images amongst the three, however, it looks like it fails to properly capture the style of the artist in the content images.
 In conclusion, reflect paddings seems to work the best.
+Additional results can be found in our [GitHub Repository](https://github.com/bethanystate/CS7641_project/tree/master/Results/Figure%206).

  <figure>
  <p align="center">